samuelohterion/AlgebraWithSTL/docs/README.md

 ```
 #### algebra usage

-This is too much to show here again
+This is too much to show here again.
-Watch the demo and everything is clear!
+Watch the demo and everything will be clear!
-But 2 short extr examples (not in the demo):
+But 2 short examples (not in the demo):
 ^ works as outer product
-| works as inner product like in Vector x Vector, Matrix x Vector, Vector x Matrix, Matrix x Matrix
+| works as inner product like in
+Vector x Vector,
+Matrix x Vector,
+Vector x Matrix,
+Matrix x Matrix.
-here Vector x Vector is the scalar product
+Here Vector x Vector is the scalar product
 ```
 Mat<double> zeta = {
   { 1. / 2., 0.,      0.      },